bcrowell/bcrowell.github.io/faster_than_light/index.md

 particle-physics experiment OPERA mistakenly reported faster-than-light propagation of neutrinos; the anomaly was later found to be the result of a loose connection on a fiber-optic cable plus a miscalibrated oscillator.
-An experiment called KATRIN is currently measuring the mass of a certain type of neutrino, and in fact the way the experiment works is that what it really measures is the mass-squared.
+An experiment called KATRIN, pictured at the top of this article, is currently measuring the mass of a certain type of neutrino, and in fact the way the experiment works is that what it really measures is the mass-squared.
 So if this type of neutrino has a negative mass-squared, and it's not too close